developer-zebra/developer-zebra-site/src/ehs/2-7/guide/settings/index.md

 ------

 ### Airplane Option Disabled
 Controls whether the device can be put into "airplane mode" from the Power menu or Quick Settings bar.
-Depending on the device, airplane mode can disable Bluetooth, cellular, Wi-Fi and/or other wireless radios and features.
-EHS blocks access to airplane mode by default, or if this tag is missing or left unspecified. **Enter a value of 0 to permit the device to enter airplane mode**.
+Depending on the device, airplane mode disables Bluetooth, cellular, Wi-Fi and/or other wireless radios and features.
+EHS blocks airplane mode by default or if this tag is missing or left unspecified.
+Enter a value of 0 to permit the device to enter airplane mode.
+(Access to airplane mode from the Power menu is not available on some MC18, MC40 and MC92 devices running Android 4.4 KitKat.

-**Note**: Access to airplane mode from the Power menu is not available on some MC18, MC40 and MC92 devices running Android 4.4 KitKat.
-If this feature is greyed out, it might be possible to disable airplane mode on the device using [PowerKeyMgr](/mx/powerkeymgr) through Zebra EMDK or StageNow tools.
+**Note: The Airplane Option Disabled feature cannot be controlled through EHS on devices running Android M or N, nor on some devices running Android L**.
+For devices on which the "Airplane option disabled" feature appears "grayed out" in the Admin-Mode Preferences panel, it might still be possible to access the feature using the [Power Key Manager](/mx/powerkeymgr) through Zebra EMDK or StageNow tools.

 <img alt="" style="height:350px" src="airplane_disable.png"/>